Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 ## Adding Groups

-To add a group to an entry simply right click inside the entry you want to add the group to and select the Add Group option.
+To add a Group to an entry, simply right click inside the entry you want to add the group to, then select the Add Group option.

-A dialog asking for the group name will pop up.
+A dialog asking for the Group name will pop up.
 Enter the name and click done.

 ![Reorder Image Dialog](../../static/img/views_and_screens/high_level_view/add_group.gif)